amperity/amperity-docs/amperity_ampiq/source/start_here.rst

 The left-side navigation has sections for the following types of activities:

 #.
-Understanding marketing use cases that are enabled by AmpIQ.
+Understanding marketing use cases that are enabled by Amperity.
 #.
 Understanding which predicted attributes are available to you as an output of predictive modeling.
 #.
 Building segments using a visual segment editor.
 Use segment insights to identify high-value segments.
 #.
 Building campaigns with combinations of control groups, treatment groups, subaudiences, and exclusion lists.